guinuxbr/guinuxbr.com/content/posts/archlinux-install-btrfs-luks2-encryption/index.en.md

 featuredImage: banner.en.png
 ---

-Arch Linux is an excellent Linux for a hands-on, daily use system when you are curious and motivated - practically required - to dig into the nitty-gritty.

-In this article, I'll describe the steps for a minimal Arch Linux installation using LUKS for disk encryption (excluding `/boot/efi`, more on that later) and using BTRFS as main file system.
+Embrace the DIY spirit with Arch Linux!
+This guide walks you through a minimal installation with LUKS encryption and BTRFS, perfect for crafting your personalized daily powerhouse.

 Some relevant details about the environment: